 Thomas Reinhardt, Professor of Media & Visual Anthropology and Semiotics, Ludwig-Maximilians-Universität

-Luca Pili, Ca' Foscari University
+Luca Pili, Ca' Foscari University of Venice

 (To be updated with the complete list of instructors)